Making or revising your will after someone dies

 An executor is someone who helps distribute your wealth when you die.

 You usually name between one and four executors in your will.
-Typically, they will also inherit from you although they do not have to.
+They can inherit from you although they do not have to.

 They are often family members or close friends.
-You can use your will to appoint a professional as an executor, such as a solicitor or an accountant.
+However, you can use your will to appoint a professional as an executor, such as a solicitor or an accountant, but they can be expensive.
+If you do this, make sure you know how they charge.

 Make sure you think carefully about who you choose.
 You should be sure they will be confident in dealing with the process and, importantly, will have the time and expertise to do so.